February 2012

 Other operating costs are utilities (Electric, heating, telephone service, high speed internet service), programming material and sources (most public radio content providers will supply LPFM’s, but there is a cost associated with it), office expenses, fund raising, marketing, streaming services, ASCAP/BMI (if music is broadcast), equipment repair and maintenance, ect.

-The short answer is, all of these thing vary with the size of the operation and location.
+The short answer is, all of these things will vary with the size of the operation and location.

 Those figures are not exactly average budget numbers.
 Yes yes they are still lower than trying to fund a larger commercial station, but still you sound off like its pocket change during this economic depression we are all going through.